Christmas Market in Heraklion

 Full of energy, we went out to explore the city life and plunge into its multi-sensory spectacle: the brightness of the commercial arteries, the festive street lights and the decorated Christmas trees from shop windows, squares, and parks, the shopping fever in the city center, the cheerfulness of parties, the taverns and bars full of happy people, the cultural events everywhere, and, by contrast, as a discreet escape to the unseen world, the vibrating liturgical chants in the beautiful Orthodox churches.

-In the evening hours, the Christmas Market from Plateia Eleftheria spreads a festive atmosphere throughout the city, attracting the visitors like a magnet.
+In the evening, the Christmas Market from Plateia Eleftheria spreads a festive atmosphere throughout the city, attracting visitors like a magnet.
 Families with children, couples of all ages, groups of happy teenagers, and tourists enter the realm of Santa Claus through the huge illuminated archway.

 Handcrafts, Age-Old Traditions, Live Music, and Story Time